Steve Rotheram: New trains rollout

-In January 2023, the first of the British Rail Class 777 trains went into service on the Merseyrail network, following a £500m rail investment from the Liverpool City Region Combined Authority.
+In January 2023, the first of the British Rail Class 777 trains went into service on the Merseyrail network, following a £500 million investment in rail services from the Liverpool City Region Combined Authority.
 The early rollout of the battery-operated trains was marred by cancellations and faults.
 In November 2023, Rotheram spoke of his frustration at the roll out and criticised train manufacturer Stadler and demanded immediate improvements for passengers and later announced a package of compensation for the most affected passengers and a fare freeze across the Merseyrail network.
 In the intervening months, performance on Merseyrail improved sharply, with train punctuality returning to the mid-90% and Merseyrail regaining its status as one of the best performing operators in the country.

 Liverpool Strategic Futures Advisory Panel

-Following government intervention into Liverpool City Council, Rotheram was appointed by Secretary of State for Levelling Up, Housing and Communities Greg Clark to chair the Liverpool Strategic Futures Advisory Panel to develop a long-term plan to guide Liverpool City Council out of the current government intervention and help shape the future of the city.
-Rotheram was joined by Baroness Judith Blake and Sir Howard Bernstein and set out three keys priorities for the city rebooting Liverpool’s regeneration, 21st century public service reform, and turbocharging the innovation economy.
-The work of the Panel was welcomed by leader of Liverpool City Council, Liam Robinson who heralded a “new era of partnership working” across the city region and Michael Gove announced a £31m investment in the city to kickstart regeneration across the city and a commitment to work with the city region to develop an Office of Public Service Innovation.
+Following government intervention into Liverpool City Council, Rotheram was appointed by secretary of state for levelling up, housing and communities Greg Clark to chair the Liverpool Strategic Futures Advisory Panel to develop a long-term plan to guide Liverpool City Council out of the current government intervention and help shape the future of the city.
+Rotheram was joined by Baroness Judith Blake and Sir Howard Bernstein and set out three keys priorities for the city rebooting Liverpool's regeneration, 21st century public service reform, and turbocharging the innovation economy.
+The work of the Panel was welcomed by leader of Liverpool City Council, Liam Robinson who heralded a "new era of partnership working" across the city region and Michael Gove announced a £31 million investment in the city to kickstart regeneration across the city and a commitment to work with the city region to develop an Office of Public Service Innovation.

 Third term (2024–present)

 In February 2023, Rotheram announced his intention to stand for a third term as Mayor and was re-selected unanimously as the Labour candidate in March.
-His campaign included a pledge to drive up foreign direct investment into the Liverpool City Region by 25% by the end of the decade and a commitment to build 3 new stations on the Merseyrail network at Carr Mill in St Helens, Woodchurch in Wirral, and Daresbury in Halton.
+His campaign included a pledge to drive up foreign direct investment into the Liverpool City Region by 25% by the end of the decade and a commitment to build three new stations on the Merseyrail network at Carr Mill in St Helens, Woodchurch in Wirral, and Daresbury in Halton.

 A further pre-election announcement was made regarding plans to improve connectivity to Liverpool John Lennon Airport and the city’s football stadia by introducing bus rapid transit, similar to that which operates in Belfast.
 The announcement was met with mixed reception with some welcoming plans to address a strategic transport priority, whilst others accused the pledge of lacking ambition.

 Rotheram was re-elected at the 2024 Liverpool City Region mayoral election.
 He was elected with 68% of the vote and was declared the winner on 4 May 2024.